 -

-Charleston Gray: This classic variety is ideal for South Carolina’s hot and humid summers.
+strong>Charleston Gray: This classic variety is ideal for South Carolina’s hot and humid summers.
 With its large, oblong shape and vibrant green rind, Charleston Gray is not only perfect for jack-o’-lanterns but also makes delicious pies and soups.
-It’s a robust variety that can withstand drought conditions and produce fruit with sweet, crisp flesh.
+It’s a robust variety that can withstand drought conditions and produce fruit with sweet, crisp flesh. -

 Cinderella: If you’re looking for a pumpkin variety that adds a touch of fairytale charm to your garden, look no further than Cinderella pumpkins.
 With their flattened shape and deep orange skin, these pumpkins are not only visually appealing but also make a great addition to any fall display.
 Cinderella pumpkins have a sweet flavor and smooth texture, perfect for baking pies or making creamy soups.